crisariza/crisariza/README.md

-Hi! 👋
+### Hi!
+I'm Cris 👋

-- 🔭 I’m studying on Henry Bootcamp
+- 🔭 I’m studying at Henry Bootcamp
-- 🌱 I’m learning React, Redux, NodeJS, Express, mySQL among other technologies
+- 🌱 Feel free to check out my projects (HTML, CSS, Javascript, React, Redux, among others)
-- 👔 Check out my Linkedin: www.linkedin.com/in/crisariza/
+- 👔 Connect with me on Linkedin! :): www.linkedin.com/in/crisariza/
-- 🌐 Visit my webpage: www.cristianariza.tech
+- 🌐 And visit my webpage if you want to see more: www.cristianariza.tech

+### What I Know:

+- 💻HTML, CSS, Javascript, React, Redux, NodeJS, Express, MySQL
+- 🗺️English and Spanish